-While international attention is focused the political risk resulting from the ongoing diplomatic tit for tat between Cambodia and Thailand over Preah Vihear, overlooked is the fight to exploit untapped oil and gas reserves under their disputed maritime boundary in the Gulf of Thailand.
+While international attention is focused on the ongoing diplomatic tit for tat between Cambodia and Thailand over Preah Vihear, overlooked is the status of the disputed maritime boundary between the two countries in the Gulf of Thailand.

 The disputed area, also known as the Overlapping Claims Area (‘OCA’), has been a point of contention in the relationship between the two countries and the settlement of the dispute would be a boon to not only diplomatic relations, but also to further energy exploration and production in South-East Asia.

 As can be seen in the map, the OCA is 27,000 sq km offshore area estimated to contain up to 11 trillion cubic feet of natural gas and undetermined quantities of condensate and oil.
 The OCA area is bounded by the Cambodia claim of 1972 (western boundary) and the Thai claims of 1973 (eastern boundary line), as well as the 1991 Cambodian-Vietnam maritime border (southern boundary).
 As Thailand’s energy needs increase and the Cambodia’s nascent oil and gas industry matures, there is increasing pressure from many quarters to see the dispute between Thailand and Cambodia settled.

 While a 2001 MOU between Thailand and Cambodia outlined an agreed framework to settle the maritime dispute, progress has been slow as political tensions between Cambodia and Thailand have remained fragile since 2003 when the Thai embassy and Thai owned businesses were attacked in Cambodia.
 Subsequent tensions over the disputed border demarcation near the Preah Vihear temple have also meant that substantive talks remain elusive.